FrogAC/vrcapstone19sp-team4/README.md

 Next week we'll finish proposal, pitch the idea, divide into groups(maybe) and start working on core mechanics.
 Particularly we need to figure out how to project the player's movement into a set of valid moves in-game.

+### Week 3
+We have structured our ideas into a visible goal and have gotten to work on prototyping.
+We were able to create a working prototype of bat and ball interactions, creating different trajectories and forces when the ball comes into contact with different areas of the bat.

+We also created a path system to control the trajectory of the ball when pitched.
+We are currently able to emulate a few different standard baseball pitches, and we are looking to get some of the more bizarre ones working by next week.

+We have found a good networking code base that looks to be a promising place to start to achieve multiplayer.
+We are continuing to explore that and have simple multiplayer tests done next week.
+The most important thing to emphasize for multiplayer is to make sure that the ball moves the same way across all players' views.

+Asset Creation is coming along faster than expected.
+Models for bases and stadium assets have been completed.
+A texture for the field has been completed using a full physically based shading network.
+By next week we hope to have a testing stadium environment setup in engine in order to get the right feel for scale.
+The environment for now may consist of gray models, while textures for them are being produced.
+The next step is to also start exploring character solutions, and whether or not it is worthwhile to create our own or use the asset store.